 5. Supply System Reviews

-Any good supplier meets with customers on a regular basis to discuss:
+Any good supplier meets with customers regularly to discuss:

 - Detailed usage data

 - Raw material pipeline status and market price trends

 - Any potential component design or process changes

 This keeps all parties on the same page and ahead of the curve should issues develop within the supply chain.

 The supplier may even “go in” with you on tooling.
 Cost amortization allows you to keep full ownership of tooling and avoid hidden fees.
 Depending on the awesomeness of your partner, you may get: